Secure Platforms

 Linux Mint or Pop OS.

-Qubes OS is very useful but it is elaborate excess for someone needing to just leave
+Qubes OS is very useful but it is elaborate excess for someone needing to just leave invasive operating systems like Windows and stock macOS.

 Avoid